jfcloutier/karma_system/design_notes/assessing.md

 When doing the assessment phase of its lifecycle, a CA

-* may abandon its current intent (sel-assigned goal)
+* may abandon its current intent (current self-assigned goal)
-* may abandon one or more directives (goals received)
+* may abandon one or more directives (goals received from parents)
-* may abandon plans it formulated to achieve a goals
+* may abandon plans it formulated to achieve goals
 * determine which executed goals, if any, are now achieved
-* give an "efficacy" score to plans of achieved goals
+* give an "efficacy" score to plans which goals were achieved
-* decide whether to get a first/replacement causal theory
+* decide whether to get an initial or replacement causal theory
-* decides how much of its wellbeing to diffuse to its entourage(umwelt and parents)
+* decides how much of its wellbeing to diffuse to its entourage (umwelt and parents)
-* asks the SOM for its next life event, if any
+* asks the SOM for a possible next life event

 ### Abandon intent if